richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_OpenAI.md

 * "I want to enrich data with compelling content ready for consumption by end-users"
 * "We don't want to iterate through trillions of records each time we update elevation data"
 * H3 Resolution 9 ... how many decimal places?
+* "We want a variable number of decimal places based on number of times the number appears" ... max: 5

 ## Required Infrastructure
 This solution requires the following resources: